 Although not ideal, LOS D is currently recognized as a reasonable goal for traffic operations during peak traffic periods in urban areas.
 It can be seen in Table 1.4-4 that there are several key locations forecast to operate at LOS E and even LOS F. The most critical locations are on the regional freeway network such as on Highway 67 south of Redmond Road.
-Highway 67 is forecast to operate at LOS D by 2030, with completion of widening to six travel lanes.
-However, that volume is at the limits of LOS D and only 3,000 more vehicles would place it at LOS E. The main lane widening now underway on Highway 67 between I-40 and Redmond Road would provide some relief.
+Highway 67 is forecast to operate at LOS E by 2026, even with completion of widening to six travel lanes.
+The main lane widening now underway on Highway 67 south of McCain Boulevard will provide some relief.
 However, since the two new main lanes are not currently being carried all the way through to Interstate 40, the highway can be expected to operate at LOS F in peak periods south of the ramps to and from Interstate 40 east.
 Interstate 40 between Interstate 30 and North Hills Boulevard is also forecast to operate at a LOS F with the current eight travel lanes.
 This is a critical section of freeway as it is part of a major cross-country Interstate and carries a large volume of truck traffic from both Interstate 30 and Interstate 40.